kb-coder/vue-cli-plugin-workbox-pwa/README.md

         By default, the start url is set to '/'.
 If it is set to '.', it will work fine in a web browser or when installed on Windows, but will result in a blank when installed on iOS or Android.

-        The router will alse need to have an entry for `path: '/'`.
+        The router will also need to have an entry for `path: '/'`.
 This will meet the requirements for a good `start_url` in Lighthouse.

 - **pwa.manifestCrossorigin**